Wagyu: Australia

 The Australian Wagyu Association is the largest breed association outside Japan.
-Both fullblood and Wagyu-cross cattle are farmed in Australia for domestic and overseas markets, including Taiwan, China, Canada, Hong Kong, Singapore, Malaysia, Indonesia, the U.K., France, Germany, Denmark and the U.S. Australian Wagyu cattle are grain fed for the last 300–500 days of production.
+Both fullblood and Wagyu-cross cattle are farmed in Australia for domestic and overseas markets, including China, Denmark, France, Germany, Hong Kong, Indonesia, Singapore, Taiwan, the United Kingdom and the United States.
+Australian Wagyu cattle are grain fed for the last 300–500 days of production.
 Wagyu bred in Western Australia's Margaret River region often have red wine added to their feed as well.